This page covers US federal accessibility laws, US state accessibility laws, and international accessibility laws.

-In 2007, Canada’s broadcast industry established two closed captioning working groups under the direction of the CRTC.
-The goal of these working groups was to form captioning standards that would ensure consistent and reliable closed captioning quality throughout the Canadian broadcasting system.
-The CRTC formed several policies based on these groups, that would address quality and quantity of captions, as well as monitoring, and a mode of filing complaints regarding closed captioning.
+In 2007, Canada’s broadcast industry established two working groups under the direction of the CRTC.
+The goal of these working groups was to develop closed captioning standards that would ensure consistent and reliable quality throughout the Canadian broadcasting system.
+The CRTC formed several policies based on these groups that would address captioning quality and quantity, as well as a system to monitor captioning and a way for the public to file complaints.

-The CRTC requires most broadcasters to caption 100% of their programs during a broadcast day, between 6 AM and midnight.
-They must also ensure that 100% of advertising, sponsorship messages, and promotional content is captioned.
-Finally, they must provide viewers with closed captioning – if captions are available – for all programming aired overnight, from midnight to 6 AM.
+The CRTC requires most broadcasters to caption 100% of their programs during a broadcast day, which is defined as the hours between 6 am and midnight.
+They must additionally ensure that 100% of advertising, sponsorship messages, and promotional content is captioned.
+Finally, they must provide viewers with closed captioning – if captions are available – for all programming aired overnight (from midnight to 6 am).

 The Equality Act (EQA)

 The EQA consolidated 116+ anti-discrimination laws into a single bill that protects individuals’ civil rights regardless of gender, sex, age, religion, political affiliation, disability, marital status, or sexual orientation.
 Employers are required to make “reasonable adjustments” to accommodate people with disabilities.
 Accessibility requirements such as closed captioning videos extend to public entities and universities, as well.

 BS 8878 is a national standard that set accessibility recommendations for all electronic products, services, and information.
 It outlines an actionable accessibility strategy and provides templates for writing your organization’s accessibility policy statement.